Demographics of Honduras: European

 Honduras of European descent or White Hondurans, along with Afro-descendants and Amerindians belong to the minorities of Honduras.
-Most of the white population are descendants of the Spanish colonists, who mainly came from southern Spain, and inhabit most of the western part of the country.
+Most of the white population are descendants of the Spanish settlers, who mainly came from southern Spain, and inhabit most of the western part of the country.
 Other populations include descendants of European immigrants who arrived at the beginning of the 20th century.
-The Italians that gained residence in Honduras were 389 in 2014, nearly all of them concentrated in the capital area.
-Percentages of whites varied from between 4% to 9%, due to the fact that the majority of Hondurans identify themselves as mestizos, regardless of their ethnic and racial category.
-Which makes it more difficult to study the number of people who fit into the white category in Honduras.
-In a census a total of 450,000 of people from Honduras have appeared who identify themselves as whites, therefore it gives the percentage is 4%.
+In 2014, there were about 14,000 Hondurans of Italian descent, while there were around 400 Italian citizens.
+Percentages of whites varied between 2.1% and 7%, due to the fact that the majority of Hondurans identify themselves as mestizos, regardless of their ethnic and racial category.
+This makes it more difficult to study the number of people who fit into the white category in Honduras.

+The census states that only 89,000 people in Honduras labeled themselves as white, which is equal to around 1% of the total population at the time.
+Another study has stated that around 210,000 people in Honduras fit this category, which would make the Honduran white population to be around 2.1%.

-However, other studies report that the percentage could rise much more, reaching close to a half a million white people in Honduras, which according to official national sources would make a percentage of between 5% to 6.9% of whites in Hondurans.
+However, other studies report that the percentage could rise much more, reaching close to a half a million white people in Honduras, which according to official national sources would make a percentage of between 5% and 6.9% of whites in Hondurans.
 This is because the majority of whites in Honduras do not identify themselves as Euro-descendants as such, adopting and feeling more identified with the mestizo identity.

-Examples of white Hondurans are ex president Simon Azcona del Hoyo, biomedic Salvador Moncada, film director Juan Carlos Fanconi, politician Roberto Micheletti, General Florencio Xatruch and former president of the Central American federation Don Francisco Morazán Quezada.
+Examples of white Hondurans are ex-president Simon Azcona del Hoyo, pharmacologist Salvador Moncada, film director Juan Carlos Fanconi, politician Roberto Micheletti, General Florencio Xatruch and former president of the Central American federation Don Francisco Morazán Quezada.